LarsV123/datawrangling/README.md

 ## Running queries

+Before running queries, start the database container with `docker-compose up`.
-The data insertion and queries can be run with `main.py`.
+The data insertion and querying can then be by calling `main.py` from a separate terminal.
-Use `py main.py --help` for more detailed instructions.
+Run `py main.py --help` for more detailed instructions.

 ## Code style